mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 Or, for instance, everything is [Buddha](glossary#buddha) .
 Everything is Buddha: human beings buddha, floors buddha, trees buddha, Dan is buddha.
 If so, monk says, "Shall I call you Dan?" *[the group laughs]* So: [Katagiri](glossary#katagiri), Buddha, Dan.
 It's not Katagiri, or it's Dan.
 But it's not Dan; it's Katagiri.
 How do you call it?
 (Note: He might be saying "Dainin," not "Dan", but it doesn't sound like it.)

 That's sort of a [Zen](glossary#zen) puzzle; but this is really based on Buddhist philosophy.
-'A' is 'A', but 'A' is not 'A'.
-But 'A' is really 'A'.
+‘A’ is ‘A’, but ‘A’ is not ‘A’.
+But ‘A’ is really ‘A’.

 ##### 27:05

-This philosophy is not matter of the A itself, or the buffalo or cow itself.
+This philosophy is not matter of the ‘A’ itself, or the buffalo or cow itself.
 It doesn't matter.
 But, the matter of existential fact, or reality – that is the point.
 [Katagiri](glossary#katagiri) is one of the beings which is always floating in the stream of change.
 So, there is nothing to get.
 We are always chasing after something, but we cannot get it.

 The important point is the existential reality.
 What is the existential reality?
 If you say [Katagiri](glossary#katagiri), it is what his existential fact or reality is.
 That is a point.
 But usually we don't believe that; we don't say that, we don't understand it in that way.
 If you see Katagiri, immediately you say "Katagiri".
 This very understandable – but it's a very shallow understanding.

 ##### 28:40

-Existential fact is vast, very vast, which is never limited by a certain thing called [Katagiri](glossary#katagiri), or buffalo, or A, or B, or C, or mountain, or river.
+Existential fact is vast, very vast, which is never limited by a certain thing called [Katagiri](glossary#katagiri), or buffalo, or ‘A’, or ‘B’, or ‘C’, or mountain, or river.
 That is existential fact or reality.
 Because, completely – well, what would you say – nothing to say.
 Nothing to say.
 It's vastness.
 Nothing to touch, nothing to ignore, nothing to dichotomize; this is the basic nature of being.

 In the very basic nature of existence, Katagiri really is interdependent, interpenetrated, interconnected with others and all existence.
 But according to our consciousness, we really understand Katagiri separate from others.
 That is characteristic of consciousness: separation.
 That's why, first of all, we have to deny your understanding.
 But – to deny is not to destroy existence.
 To deny is to enable you to realize something else around the subject you have understood.